 Carmel Unified School District Board of Education Districting Process

-The Carmel Unified School District Board of Education is undertaking the districting process to move to by-trustee-area elections.
-Please read below for a summary of the process, the timeline for CUSD, and how you can be involved.
+The Carmel Unified School District Board of Education completed the districting process to move to by-trustee-area elections in October 2022.

 Members of the public can email firstname.lastname@example.org to provide comments about the districting maps, communities of interest, the process, etc. This feedback will be conveyed to the Board and our demographers.
 All feedback provided in writing is also posted here.